mmuratarat/mmuratarat.github.io/_pages/faq.md

 7. SVMs are difficult to interpret: SVM model is difficult to understand and interpret by human beings unlike Decision Trees.

 8. They require feature scaling.
 One must do feature scaling of variables before applying SVM.
+Because SVM constructs a hyperplane such that it has the largest distance to the nearest data points (called support vectors).
+If the dimensions have different ranges, the dimension with much bigger range of values influences the distance more than other dimensions.
+So its necessary to scale the features such that all the features have similar influence when calculating the distance to construct a hyperplane.
+Another advantage is to avoid the numerical difficulties during the calculation.
+Because kernel values usually depend on inner products of features vectors, large attribute values might cause numerical problems.

 9. SVM algorithm is not suitable for large data sets.

-10. Discete data presents another problem in SVMs.
+10. Discrete data presents another problem in SVMs.

 11. Another limitation is speed and size, both in training and testing.
 SVM takes a long training time on large datasets.
 They can also be abysmally slow in test phase, although SVMs have good generalization performance.